2025 SA Cup

 The 2025 SA Cup was the second edition of this annual domestic rugby union cup competition.
 The SA Cup is played between provincial teams in South Africa and the competition serves as qualification to the Currie Cup Premier Division and Currie Cup First Division respectively.

-Danrich Visagie top scored in the tournament with 112 points and Gurswhin Wehr scored 15 tries.
+Danrich Visagie top scored in the tournament with 112 points and Gurshwin Wehr scored 15 tries.

 Competition

 10 teams participated in the 2025 SA Cup, as in 2024.
 The top four teams qualified to join the four United Rugby Championship teams in the 2025 Currie Cup Premier Division and the remaining six teams battled it out for the 2025 Currie Cup First Division title.